jotaoncode/web-istanbul-browserify/README.md

 # Web-istanbul-karmajs-phantomjs

-Boilerplate istanbul gulp browserify karma phantomjs
+Boilerplate istanbul browserify karma phantomjs and mocha

 ## Synopsis

-This is a boilerplate for gulp browserify phantomjs karma.
+This is a boilerplate for browserify phantomjs karma and mocha.

 ## Motivation